vigneshragupathy/terraform-eks-prometheus-thanos/README.md

 # Terraform to deploy kube-prometheus-stack in AWS EKS using Helm chart

-This repository if forked from hashicorp/learn-terraform-provision-eks-cluster and modified to deploy kube-prometheus-stack in EKS using Helm chart.
+This repository is forked from hashicorp/learn-terraform-provision-eks-cluster and modified to deploy kube-prometheus-stack in EKS using Helm chart.

+> Note: This repository is only for learning purposes.
+It is not recommended to use this in production.

 ## Sample output after terraform apply